Melody Hewson

 Biography

-I am an author, a teller of stories both long & short, both real & imagined.
-So for the sheer sake of my own amusement, here’s a bit of information about me, written in the form of a short story.
-Whatever information you can gleam from these words is what you are worthy of knowing about it's creator.
+I am an author, a teller of stories both long and short, real & imagined.
+So for the sake of my own amusement, here’s a bit of information about me, written in the form of a short story.
+Whatever information you can gleam from these words is what you are worthy of knowing about it's writer.

 "I looked heavenward for angels, while beautiful demons showed me the way." - Shannon Nacyl